 2. YI 4K

 There is really not much explaining to do when it comes to the YI 4k.
 It is the kind of action camera that delivers amazing image quality, a very durable battery life, WiFi connectivity, 4K 30 frames per second footage, touchscreen display, Bluetooth, and much more.

 This camera looks and performs a lot like a GoPro, which is also why I consider it to be a great alternative if you don’t want to go for a GoPro.

 Design-wise, this particular model features a 2.19-inch touchscreen LCD panel that has Corning’s Gorilla Glass for protection on top of it.
-The display has 640×360 resolution that is excellent for its size, and delivers plenty of brightness in addition to the sharpness, meaning that you can easily see what is on the screen even under direct sunlight.
+The display has a 640×360 resolution that is excellent for its size, and delivers plenty of brightness in addition to sharpness, meaning that you can easily see what is on the screen even under direct sunlight.